PierreChouteau/DeepLearningWithAudio/00_introduction/README.md

 To start/stop the VM:

 - Click on the __Start__ button.
 This process takes some time, especially for the first time.
-The machine is now running.
+After that, the machine will be running.
 - Click on the __Connect__ button (small computer icon) to connect to the VM.
 When you log in for the first time you will be asked to set a password.
 It is a personal password, that you will have to enter every time you want to connect to the machine.

-Note:
+__Note:__
-To stop the VM, click on the same button as to start the VM.
+To stop the VM, click on the same button as to start it.

 ## Student Azure Lab VM Log in